abigpotostew/run_command_service/README.md

 ###Usage:
-1. Highlight items in Finder.
+1. Highlight item(s) in Finder.
-2. Activate the service.
-Use your shortcut, or control click the selection, navitgate to Services, and select run_command_on_files.
+2. Activate the service: (A) Use your shortcut. or (B) Control click the selection, navigate to Services, and select run_command_on_files.
 3. Type in a shell command.
 Use the operator '@' to insert the filename into the command.
 Place the double operator, '@@', to insert the full absolute path for the selected file in your shell command.
+Note that this service sets the working directory to the parent directory of the selection.

 ======

 #####Bugs:
 * none that I know of.
-Please let me know if you find any
+Please let me know if you find any.

 #####Fixed Bugs:
 * as of v0.5 file names with spaces don't work. fixed in v0.6